Resources

 For 6 to 7 years

 The most common credit ratings are "R" ratings.
 These are known as North American standard account ratings and are the most widely used.
-The "R" refers to "revolving credit", indicating that the rating applies to revolving credit such as credit cards.
+The "R" refers to "revolving credit," indicating that the rating applies to revolving credit products such as credit cards.

-The best rating you can get is R1.
+The best rating you can be assigned is R1.
 Conversely, the worst rating is R9.
-Other rating indicators may appear on your file, such as the "I" rating for debts payable in installments, e.g. car loans, or the "O" rating referring to an open line of credit.
+Other rating indicators may appear on your file, such as the "I" rating for installment loans, like car loans, or the "O" rating which refers to an open line of credit.

-The Equifax and TransUnion credit bureaus use a scale from 300 to 900.
+Equifax and TransUnion credit reporting agencies use a scale from 300 to 900.
 On this scale, higher scores are better.
 The higher your score, the lower the risk for the lender.

-Still have questions about how your debt affects your credit rating?
-Don't hesitate to contact Groupe Serpone.
-Our team will answer all your questions and propose creative solutions to help you regain your financial equilibrium.
+Still have questions about how your debt affects your credit score?
+Please do not hesitate to contact Serpone Group.
+Our team will answer all your questions and propose creative solutions to help you regain your financial balance.